w3c/wot-cg/Tutorials/whatiswot/12-Applications_in_Industrial_and_Agriculture_Systems/README.md

 - WoT plays a crucial role as an interoperable interface here, allowing these farmers to integrate only the parts they need without committing to an all-encompassing solution.
 By enabling flexibility and compatibility across different devices and systems, WoT makes it easier for farms to adopt new solutions at their own pace and budget.

 - Agriculture systems also come with their own set of constraints.
 Often, devices in agricultural environments are constrained in terms of power and connectivity.
 For example, sensors in a cornfield may not have access to power sources or network cables and rely on batteries.
-WoT accommodates these constraints by allowing data to be transmitted only when the device is online, helping conserve energy and avoid unnecessary power drain.
+This works well with WoT, as metadata can be stored externally and protocols like MQTT let devices send data only when they're online, conserving energy and avoiding unnecessary power drain.

 **Animation visualising the WoT mechanism in resource-constrained devices**